-e) Estimates, provisions or critical account reserves
+e) Estimates, provisions, or critical accounting reserves

-Contingencies and commitments undertaken
+Contingencies and commitments

 - 1. Lawsuits: During the normal course of business, Monex and subsidiaries have been involved in certain lawsuits, which are not expected to significantly affect their financial position or future results of operations.
 Provisions have been constituted for those matters representing probable losses.
-As of December 31st, 2019, 2018 and 2017, Monex has contingency reserves for \$117, \$133 and \$156 million pesos respectively, which are included in "Sundry creditors and other payables".
+As of December 31, 2020, 2019 and 2018, Monex has contingency reserves for \$117, \$117, and \$133 million pesos, respectively, which are included in "Sundry creditors and other payables".
 Monex management considers the reserve reasonable in accordance with its internal and external legal counsel opinion. - 2.
-Administered loan portfolio: As mentioned in Note 9 of the Audited Financial Statements, the portfolio administered by Monex, derived from the sales made and equity held under the outline agreement executed with Ex-Im Bank and Pefco, amounts to \$11, \$10 and \$20 million pesos as of December 31st, 2019, 2018 and 2017, respectively.
-In relation to this loan portfolio, Monex has committed to assume all credit risks in the event of non-compliance with the terms agreed with Ex-Im Bank, regarding the documentation of each loan.
+Administered loan portfolio: As mentioned in Note 9 of the Audited Financial Statements, the portfolio administered by Monex, derived from the sales made and equity held under the outline agreement executed with Ex-Im Bank and Pefco, amounts to \$5, \$11, and \$10 million pesos as of December 31, 2020, 2019 and 2018, respectively.
+In relation to this loan portfolio, Banco Monex has committed to assume all credit risks in the event of non-compliance with the terms agreed with Ex-Im Bank, regarding the documentation of each loan.
 The Management considers that the possibility of a refund to Ex-Im Bank is unlikely.